Kwinana Freeway Southbound On-ramp from Manning Road

 To improve connectivity for local residents and alleviate rat-running, the State and Australian Government has committed $35 million to construct a southbound on-ramp and provide direct access to the freeway.

-The project is currently in the concept development phase where we will confirm the road alignment, format of local road connections and land requirements on Manning Road between Clydesdale Street and Kwinana Freeway.
+The project is currently in the design phase where we will confirm the road alignment, noise requirements, format of local road connections and land requirements on Manning Road between Clydesdale Street and Kwinana Freeway.

 Construction work is currently scheduled to begin in early-2019, subject to land acquisition and the competitive tender process being successfully initiated.